 2.1 Entrance Requirements

-Applicants for admission to the University who desire to proceed to a primary degree or diploma shall be required to fulfil:
+2.1.1 Applicants for admission to the University who desire to proceed to a foundation degree, primary degree or postgraduate degree shall be required to fulfil:

-Prospective undergraduate students should also refer to the Undergraduate Admissions Policy.
+2.1.2 Prospective undergraduate students should also refer to the Undergraduate Admissions Policy, which can be found at: https://www.qub.ac.uk/directorates/gmra/admissions/UndergraduateAdmissions/UndergraduateAdmissionsPolicy/.

-Prospective postgraduate students should refer to the Postgraduate Admissions Policy for information on entrance requirements.
+2.1.3 Prospective postgraduate students should refer to the course requirement(s) (https://www.qub.ac.uk/courses/) for information on entrance requirements.

 2.2 Application for Admission

-Application for admission to full-time undergraduate and foundation degree courses should normally be made through the Universities and Colleges Admissions Service (UCAS).
+2.2.1 Application for admission to full-time undergraduate and foundation degree courses should be made through the Universities and Colleges Admissions Service (UCAS).

-Details of the UCAS application procedure are given on the UCAS website.
-Applicants are advised to discuss their application for admission with their parents, principal or careers adviser, as appropriate.
+2.2.2 Details of the UCAS application procedure are given on the UCAS website at www.ucas.com.
+Applicants are advised to discuss their application for admission with their parents/guardians, principal or careers adviser, mentor or colleague, as appropriate.

-Prospective postgraduate students should refer to the Postgraduate Admissions Policy for information on admissions procedures.
+2.2.3 Prospective postgraduate students should refer to the Postgraduate Admissions Policy for information on admissions procedures at: https://www.qub.ac.uk/directorates/gmra/admissions/PostgraduateAdmissions/PostgraduateAdmissionsPolicy/.
+The link to the Direct Application Portal for the submission of postgraduate applications can be found at DAP Menu (qub.ac.uk)

-The Student Disability Policy provides a comprehensive overview of the range of reasonable adjustments available and guidance on academic issues such as recording of lectures, retrospective marking and alternative forms of assessment.
+2.3.4 The Student Disability Policy, which can be obtained at http://www.qub.ac.uk/directorates/sgc/disability/UniversityPolicyonDisabilityRelatedPublications/ provides a comprehensive overview of the range of reasonable adjustments available and guidance on academic issues such as recording of lectures and alternative forms of assessment.

-Applicants who have been accepted for admission to the University will be instructed about the arrangements for verification of their entrance qualifications.
-Original qualification certificates or a certified copy (and official translations in English if necessary) will be required, if results are not received, by the University, direct from UCAS.
-They will also be asked to produce photographic proof of identification (passport or driving licence) or, in the case of international students, a passport and visa information.
-Full information is provided with the Welcome Pack supplied to new undergraduate students.
+Applicants who have been accepted for admission to Undergraduate degree programmes at the University will be instructed about the arrangements for verification of their entrance qualifications.
+Original qualification certificates or a certified copy (and official translations in English if necessary) will be required when they first register as an undergraduate student at the University, if results are not received, by the University, direct from UCAS.

 3. Fees for Students